Share this post on:

 • But, at the same time, Fives can follow authorities if they choose to (and if they don’t, they may go against the established leader in a more quiet, less noticeable way).

-• Sixes focus on questioning and doubting in the quest for certainty.
+• Sixes focuses on questioning and doubting in the quest for certainty.

-• At the same time, Fives pay more attention to the accumulation of knowledge, the reduction of needs, and the economical use of resources like time and energy.
+• At the same time, Fives pays more attention to the accumulation of knowledge, the reduction of needs, and the economical use of resources like time and energy.

 • Fives value emotional control, while Sixes do not prioritize the power of emotions similarly.